 Where did you study for your master’s or doctorate degree?
 What year and in which field did you receive it?

 I stayed at GWU for another two years until the Iranian revolution, studied Operations Research, but didn’t complete my degree.

 Can you describe what you do now for work and how you arrived at your current position?

 I’m a writer and consultant—I have authored 3 books and numerous articles, and I consult a major US news network on Iran related matters.
 Before this, I was in the entertainment business for many years—mostly at Island Records—and left to pursue writing in the early 2000’s firstly because the business was contracting and secondly because writing had always been one of my ambitions.
 The Iran connection and writing about Iranian issues came about because I wanted to reconnect with my heritage, and when I first went to Iran after an absence of some 35 years, it seemed natural to write about the experience.
 One thing led to another, as they say.

-What advice would you give to an SPS student who might be interested in your career field?
+What advice would you give to a current pupil who might be interested in your career field?

-Is there anything else you’d like to share with our students or alumni – advice, interesting life experiences, achievements, etc.?
+Is there anything else you’d like to share with our pupils or alumni?

 I’ve not had a traditional career path, nor even what one might think of as a conventional life.
 My father was an Iranian diplomat under the Shah, so we led a peripatetic life—moving schools every few years until settling at St Paul’s School and staying as a boarder once my parents left England.